GhentAnalysis/websiteInstructions/README.md

 # How to add an image?

-On the side panel, press “Media” if you want to look at all the images that are currently uploaded.
-If you want to add a new one, simply press “Add New”.
+You can add a new image by clicking on the [media menu](https://epp.ugent.be/wp-admin/upload.php).
 If you have a problem with the upload size limit: talk to Bart Vancauteren.

+## How to add an image gallery?

+The [robo gallery plugin](https://epp.ugent.be/wp-admin/edit.php?post_type=robo_gallery_table) was updated to the pro version, after payment (by prof. dr. Dirk Ryckbosch).
+The pro version allows to add multiple galleries to the website.

+## How to add a gallery to a page?
+Copy the shortcode of the gallery and plug this into your page and the gallery will be added to the page!

+## How to add a new gallery?
+Press [Add Gallery/Images](https://epp.ugent.be/wp-admin/post-new.php?post_type=robo_gallery_table) and go through the large list of options.
+Best to enable the cache of the gallery to load the website faster.
+Add images by pressing [Manage Images](https://epp.ugent.be/wp-admin/edit.php?post_type=robo_gallery_table) and select the ones from the library or add new ones.

 # How to add a pdf?